yanzewu/line/doc/doc.md

 Usage:

-    plot (filename1) (xcol:)(ycol1) (style=val) (linespec), (filename2) (xcol2:)(ycol2) (style=val), ...
+    plot (source1) (xexpr:)(yexpr) (style=val) (linespec) ..., (source2) (xexpr2:)(yexpr2) (style=val), ...

 Example:

     plot a.txt 1:2 lw=2, lc=red, 3 lc=blue, ($4+1) lc=green
-    plot a.txt t:x,y b-
+    plot a.txt t:x r-,y b-

 Args:

-- filename: If `filename1` is not set, the plotting source is the last opened file.
-Exception will arise if filename is empty.
-- xcol, ycol: Column selections.
-Can be One of plain number, column title or expression.
-    - If the selection is in bracket, it is parsed as an expression.
+- source: A single variable name (if exists in global variable table) or filename.
+If source is not given, the previous source in current command is used.
+- xexpr, yexpr: Column expression.
+See [Expressions](#expressions) for details.
-    - If the first character is not `$`, it is parsed as column title or column index;
+    - If the expr only contains digits, it is treated as a column index.
-    - If the first character is `$`, it is also parsed as an expression, which ends at the next `:`, `,` or word before `=`, whichever comes first.
-    - By default, number is parsed as indices.
-Using `col()` to select number by title.
-    - If a column selection is not present, by default all columns in the file are added into current figure (\$0:\$1 if only one column, \$1:\$2,... if multiple columns).
-A file will be selected first if its name coincide with column name.
-Use '$' to select column to avoid such conflict, or set *--force-column-selection=true*.
+    - If a column selection is not present, by default all columns in the file are added into current figure.
+If there are multiple columns and the source is a file, the first column is treated as x column.
 - style, val: See [Style name and value](#list-of-valid-style-and-names).
-    - If a style is [broadcastable](#broadcasity), it will be applied to other data in this command, unless set explicitly.
 - linespec: Matlab-style line descriptor, which consists of short abbreviation of various line/point types and colors.
 See [this link](https://www.mathworks.com/help/matlab/ref/linespec.html) for details.

-Expression:

-Expression is parsed by python `eval()`, with data treated as numpy array.
-Variables in expression must start with `$`.
-For exmaple, `$a` is parsed as column with title "a".
-By default, `$1` is parsed as column with index 1.
-To use number as column titles, use `col()` function to select column.

-`$0` is a special column with integer sequence starting from 0.

-Avaiable functions are #available functions.

 Related options:

-- --force-column-selection=true/false: If true, column selection must be present after a file.
-This may reduced the time of identifying whether a string is column title or new file.
-(Default: false).

 - --ignore-data-comment=true/false: If true, ignore lines starting with `#`.
 (Default: true)